August 31, 2010

 RESULT: a prediction of project cost

-In 40 years, no one has ever said “We’ve gotta spend more than that…” I’ve never seen a preliminary cost estimate meet with contentment.
-It’s another challenge of my job, cuz accuracy and qualifications of the team are usually questioned.
+In 40 years, no one has ever said “We’ve gotta spend more…”.
+And a preliminary cost estimate has never met with contentment.
+It’s another challenge of my job.

 This is often the most intense time of a project because its very life is threatened.
 Assumptions are challenged: “What can you live without?”
 Soul searching begins and programmed spaces may be reduced.
 Difficult decisions are made.
-Eventually the Program is brought into alignment with the budget.
-TSM is clear.
+Eventually the Program is brought into alignment with the budget, TSM is clear, and you know what’s amazing?

-You know what’s amazing?
-This all happens before anyone has drawn a line.
-90% of the most important decisions for the project have been made!
+90% of the most important decisions for the project have been made, and NO ONE HAS DRAWN A LINE.

 2 Responses to “A Chat With Tony Award Winning Designer Roger Morgan”